Need to repot your ever vibrant Schlumbergera bridgessii?

 You can resume caring for your newly repotted Christmas cactus like you’re used to after a week at best.

-They thrive in natural and bright light on medium exposure.
+Christmas cactus thrive in natural and bright light on medium exposure.
 Direct sunlight might cause burn on your plant’s leaves.

 How Often Should You Water Your Christmas Cactus?

-Some prefer not to water their Christmas cactus about a week or two before transferring them to a new pot.
-It’s a good practice since it lessens the possibility of rotting.
+Some prefer not to water their Christmas cactus for about a week or two before transferring them to a new pot.

-However, if you currently have a root bound plant, it is easier to repot your Christmas cactus if they watered about one to two days before repotting.
+However, if you currently have a root-bound plant, it is easier to repot your Christmas cactus if they watered about one to two days before repotting.